gangeshraj/react_basicmax-gangesh/README.md

-This is just having all the basics of react
+## This project just having all the basics of react